2023 Lightspeed Restaurant Review: Best POS for Growing Restaurants

 Lightspeed’s Order Anywhere tool enables you to receive pickup orders from a POS-connected online ordering site.
 This site is optimized for mobile devices and supports orders from internet-connected computers, mobile devices, and smartphones.
 Order Anywhere also includes QR code ordering tools that enable customers to place contactless in-person orders and payments from their smartphones.
 To accept payments in your Order Anywhere module, you need to enroll with either Lightspeed Payments or have a Stripe account.

-The module’s robust features help you reward returning customers and target your promotions to their interests.
-You can sort your customers into custom groups based on their purchases, dining frequency, birthday month, or anything you choose.
+Lightspeed’s Loyalty features are included in all the subscription plans.
+The robust loyalty features help you reward returning customers and target your promotions to their interests.
+You can sort your customers into groups based on their purchases, dining frequency, birthday month, or any custom grouping you choose.
 For example, you can create a group of customers who drink bourbon and then email them an invitation to a bourbon tasting; Lightspeed Loyalty has all the tools you may need.

 Lightspeed Restaurant’s Loyalty module includes tools to create targeted email campaigns for filtered customer groups.
 (Source: Lightspeed)